Oliverio History, Family Crest & Coats of Arms

 - Ronald Oliverio, American politician, Candidate for Mayor of Farmington Hills, Michigan, 2001

-- Michael Angelo III Oliverio, American Democrat politician, Candidate for U.S. Representative from West Virginia 1st District, 2010
+- Michael Angelo III Oliverio, American Democratic Party politician, Candidate for U.S. Representative from West Virginia 1st District, 2010

 - Alberto Oliverio (b.
 1938), Italian biologist, psycho-biologist and professor of Psychobiology at the Sapienza University of Rome